SIDIDENG/SIDIDENG.github.io/README.md

 I am affiliated with the [Department of Mechanical Engineering](https://me.engin.umich.edu/) at the University of Michigan - Ann Arbor.

-I am from West Lafayette, Indiana.
+I am from West Lafayette, Tippecanoe County, Indiana, USA.